evekeen/ivkin.dev/content/post/ace-trace-social-feed-and-2022-updates.md

 Unfortunately, the test didn't show any significant improvement in retention; however, it did show degradation in conversion.
 So eventually, I had to terminate the experiment and roll everything back to how it was before that.
 I'm glad I didn't waste too much time on this experiment, and was able to learn a lot from it.

+After all I think this was an artificial way to keep users engaged which felt wrong to me since the beginning.
+What I believe in and what I've been taught in multiple startup lessons is to solve the users' problem and find the product-market fit.
+Retention should follow if you do it right.

 However, this wasn't the only experiment I've run in the last year.
 Stay tuned for more updates on my other projects.